dov/r36s-programming/README.md

 SSH standands for "Secure SHell" and it is as standard way for unix-like systems to communicate.
 Once you have turned on the "remote service" option, your R36S is running the SSH daemon, and is ready for remote connections from any ssh client.

 There are a large veriety of ssh clients available for different systems.
 Though in principle it is possible to connect a keyboard to the R36S and program it directly, it is much more convienient to use a "real computer" with a keyboard and connect by ssh.
-There are lots of ssh clients and tools that for various operating systems.

 Here is a list of some of them: